tpatnala/mslearn-ai-information-extraction/Instructions/Labs/05-knowledge-mining.md

 1. Use the **[\>_]** button to the right of the search bar at the top of the Azure portal to create a new Cloud Shell in the Azure portal, selecting a ***PowerShell*** environment with no storage in your subscription.

     The cloud shell provides a command-line interface in a pane at the bottom of the Azure portal.
 You can resize or maximize this pane to make it easier to work in.
+Initially, you'll need to see both the cloud shell and the Azure portal (so you can find and copy the endpoint and key you'll need).

 1. In the cloud shell toolbar, in the **Settings** menu, select **Go to Classic version** (this is required to use the code editor).